frankybananas/ambrite_fb/README.md

 3. in the cli run "python app.py"

-4. Selected the Tasks from the main screen and follow instructions.
+4. Select the Tasks from the main screen and follow instructions.